-Charging Status Indicator Sound Action/Reason Solid Green One horn chirp Charging has begun.
-Long Flashing Green Two horn chirps Charging is delayed by Programmable Charging or, if the vehicle is equipped accordingly, by a total utility interruption via OnStar.
+Charging Status Indicator Sound Action/Reason Short Flashing Green (Flash rate increases from one to four as the battery charges) One audible beep Charging has begun.
+Long Flashing Green Two audible beeps Charging is delayed by Programmable Charging or, if the vehicle is equipped accordingly, by a total utility interruption via OnStar.
 Charging will begin later.
-See Utility Interruption of Charging on page 9-51 .
-Short Flashing Green None Charging is complete.
+See Utility Interruption of Charging Solid Green None Charging is complete.
 Yellow (Upon Plug-in) None Charge cord is OK and the vehicle is not yet charging.
 Yellow (For Extended Time Period after Plug-in) None Charge cord is OK, but the vehicle is not charging.
 This may be due to a total utility interruption via Onstar and charging will begin later.
-See Utility Interruption of Charging on page 9-51 or Malfunction Indicator Lamp on page 5-17 .
-Solid Green Two horn chirps Vehicle is charging but will delay at least once before the charge is complete.
-Solid Green or Long Flashing Green Four horn chirps Insufficient time to fully charge by departure time due to rate preference.
+This may also occur if the vehicle has detected a high voltage charging system fault.
+See Utility Interruption of Charging ⇒ 228 or Malfunction Indicator Lamp (Check Engine Light) ⇒ 109.